We're Living in Babylon...Not Heaven.

 People Preparing for Exile…

-Christian faithfulness has meant various things throughout the many chapters of history.
-In one sense, Christian faithfulness is a monolith — immovable, unchanging, etc. Being a faithful Christian will look essentially the same in every culture, in every era of history.
+Christian faithfulness has taken on various shapes throughout the many chapters of history.
+In one sense, Christian faithfulness is a monolith—its immovable, unchanging, etc. Being a faithful Christian will look essentially the same in every culture and era of history to some extent, yet there have been, and will continue to be, differing challenges to the gospel in every generation.
+The gospel doesn't change, but how we live it and apply it will change from generation to generation.

-Christians will be called upon to stand firm for the Truth of God’s Word in various ways:
+Christians are called upon to stand firm for the Truth of God’s Word in various ways:

 Different topics will be emphasized in the culture.

-The battle lines will be drawn and redrawn.
+The battle lines will continuously be drawn and redrawn.

 Different doctrines will come under fire.

 And the status and privilege of Christians in the larger culture will ebb and flow.
-Sometimes, high and mighty.
-Other times, outcast and discarded to the side.
+Sometimes, high and mighty while at other times, we will find ourselves as the outcast and the discarded.

 The reality is, we follow a King Whose Kingdom is not of this world…and He told us that.
 He told us saying things like, ““If the world hates you, know that it has hated Me before it hated you.
 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.
 Remember the word that I said to you: ‘A servant is not greater than his master.’
 If they persecuted Me, they will also persecute you.”

-He told us that true life is only in Him, and also that following Him would put us at odds with the world.
+He told us that true life is found in Him alone, and that following Him would put us at odds with the world.
 But, for some reason, the modern church is acting surprised by this reality…

 Confused in Babylon